 If a California employee works more than 12 hours in a workday or more than eight hours on their seventh, consecutive workday, they are entitled to double their rate of pay for overtime hours.
-California unpaid overtime attorneys can help you determine if this increased rate applies to your case.
+San Diego unpaid overtime attorneys can help you determine if this increased rate applies to your case.

 Compensation For Unpaid Overtime

 If it comes to it, a lawsuit may be the only way to get the compensation your employer owes you.
 In most cases, you can sue for unpaid overtime you didn’t receive.
 You can also file a federal complaint with the Wage and Hour Division or a state complaint with the California Labor Commissioner’s Office.
 The deadlines for wage theft complaints and lawsuits can pass quickly.
-Because of tight deadlines, it’s important to speak to a knowledgeable California unpaid overtime attorney immediately to get your claims and suits filed on time.
+Because of tight deadlines, it’s important to speak to a knowledgeable San Diego unpaid overtime attorney immediately to get your claims and suits filed on time.